Am I my brother’s keeper?

 There was history between the two.
 Both had been offering sacrifices to the LORD, but in their own way.
 Cain brought fruit and grain.
 Abel brought blood sacrifices.

 Abel had learnt the lesson taught to his parents so powerfully.
 The LORD had put aside Adam and Eve’s ridiculous fig leaves and clothed them in skin.
 He had demonstrated to them the way of atonement.
 We can’t cover ourselves, we must be covered by the sacrifice of another.
 Humanity cannot buy God off with our paltry morality.
 No, the Promised Saviour would have to come and die as a bloody sacrifice to atone for our sins.

 Abel’s offerings modelled this.
 Cain’s were just more of the old fig-leaves.

 The LORD looked with favour on Abel’s sacrifice but not Cain’s.
 And Cain’s jealousy turned to murder.

 But the firstborn of the human race according to the flesh was not Saviour but Slayer.
 What a damning indictment on the race of Adam!
-Out of fellowship with our LORD and so out of relationship with each other.
+Out of fellowship with our LORD and thus out of relationship with each other.
 The bonds have been broken, vertically and horizontally.
 What could ever restore them?

 Well Cain should have answered his own question positively.
 Not because of some common destiny or an abstract shared humanity.
-Cain was his brothers keeper because he was the eldest.
+Cain was his brother’s keeper because he was the eldest.
 And the firstborn son is meant to watch over the family.

-So when the One promised to Eve was born into the world, He came as Firstborn over all.
+So, finally, when the One promised to Eve was born into the world, He came as Firstborn over all.
 Christ’s reconciling work was not simply to unite us to His Father but to restore the family bond as well – “that he might be the firstborn among many brethren.”
 (Romans 8:29)